dnstapir/datasets/README.md

 Filters primarily serve to minimize data by removing uninteresting data or noise.
 These filters act on the collected data and are different from filters acting on the DNS query-response process.

 - [IngressMinimization](IngressMinimizationFilter.md)

+## Notifications

+Notifications are publicized domains that either pass a _good_ threshold or _bad_ threshold.
+There may be multiple thresholds signifying an estimation of reliability or risk.

+- Good
+- Decent
+- Bad
+- Bader
+- Badest